Princess Diana Remembered By Drew Barrymore With Sweet Throwback Photo

 You can see Drew Barrymore talking about meeting Princess Diana in the video from Jimmy Kimmel Live! below.

-More than 20 years after her death, Princess Diana continues to be a role model for young women—and young men.
+More than 20 years after her death, Princess Diana continues to be a role model for young women — and young men.
 Last fall, Diana’s son, Prince Harry, revealed that his late mother was his ideal role model.

-In his speech at the Obama Foundation’s inaugural summit in Chicago last October, Prince Harry spoke passionately about his mother, who died in a car accident when he was just 12 years old.
+In his speech at the Obama Foundation’s inaugural summit in Chicago last October, Prince Harry spoke passionately about his mother, who died in a car accident when he was just 12-years-old.
 Calling the Princess of Wales “my ideal role model,” Harry explained why he thought Diana was considered the “People’s Princess.”

-“I think she had a lot in common with everybody but also she certainly listened,” Prince Harry said, according to People.“In a very, very short space of time, she was like a vacuum going around, sucking up all the information, all the criticism, all the issues, all the positives and negatives from everybody, then putting her name and her platform toward the bigger issues that had never been talked about.”
+“I think she had a lot in common with everybody but also she certainly listened,” Prince Harry said, according to People.
+“In a very, very short space of time, she was like a vacuum going around, sucking up all the information, all the criticism, all the issues, all the positives and negatives from everybody, then putting her name and her platform toward the bigger issues that had never been talked about.”

 "Growing up with her as a princess was just such a good example." https://t.co/KvzBhNyOEC